shahdelrefai/Backup_Restore_in_Bash/README.md

-# backup_restore_in_bash
+# Backup Restore in Bash

 ## Overview
-This project implements a backup solution consisting of two main scripts:
+This project implements a backup/restore solution consistig of two main scripts:
-* `backup.sh` for creating backups of a specified directory
+* `backup.sh` for creating backups of a specified directory into a specified backup directory.
-* `restore.sh` for restoring files from the backups.
+* `restore.sh` for restoring previous versions of the directory from the backups.

 ### Folder Hierarchy
-    .Lab2/
+    .Backup Restore in Bash/
     ├── backup.sh                    # Script to create backups of a specified directory.
     ├── restore.sh                   # Script to restore files from backups.
     ├── Makefile                     # Makefile for running backup and restore └── README.md

 ## Backup
-The `backup.sh` script continuously monitors the specified directory for changes and creates a new backup if any changes are detected.
+The `backup.sh` script continuously monitors the specified directory for changes and creates a new backup if any changes are detected after a specific interval of time specified by `interval_sec`.
 It also maintains a maximum number of backups specified by `max_backups`.
-Both backup intervals and maximum backups are customizable.
+Both backup interval and maximum backups are customizable.
 ## Restore
 The `restore.sh` script allows you to navigate through available backups and restore files to the original directory.
 ## Makefile